Martinsbl/ble-workshop/README.md

         APP_ERROR_CHECK(1234);
     ````

-    When you run the application now you should see an error message printed on your terminal:
+    When you run the application now, you should see an error message printed on your terminal:

     ![Error message](./images/error_message.png)